General Guidelines

 Building Hours

-• ID Badge must be worn and visible at all times.
-If a student forgets their badge, they must present ID such as a valid Driver’s license and sign in with security in Knoxville.
+ID Badge must be worn and visible at all times.
+If a student forgets their badge, they must present ID such as a valid Driver’s license and sign in with LMU Tower security.

-The LMU Tower campus has an on-campus police force that provides supervision for the entire campus in conjunction with LMU standards and policies and State of Tennessee certification requirements.
+The LMU Tower campus has an on-campus police force that supervises the campus.
 The LMU Campus Police and Security Team is professionally trained and licensed by the State of Tennessee.
 Security is administered and monitored through the LMU Office of Student Services.
-At least one police officer is on duty seven days per week, 24 hours per day to secure campus facilities, protect and assist campus students, personnel, visitors and to monitor traffic regulations.
-All CDM students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concerns as soon as safely possible.
+At least one police officer is on duty seven days per week, 24 hours per day to secure campus facilities, protect and assist campus students, personnel, visitors, and to monitor traffic regulations.
+All LMU-CDM students, faculty, staff, and visitors are encouraged to report criminal activity and any other safety concerns as soon as safely possible.
 Upon request, reports can be submitted through a "voluntary confidential reporting process."

 Campus Police and Security provides numerous services to the LMU community, including but not limited to vehicle patrols, foot patrols, door locks and unlocks, escort service after hours, camera monitoring, and dispatching for both emergency and non-emergency situations.

-LMU utilizes the LiveSafe emergency notification system to alert university members in the event of an emergency.
+LMU uses the LiveSafe emergency notification system to alert University members in an emergency.
 To download the LiveSafe App: 1) visit the Google Play or App Store and search for “LiveSafe” 2) Download the app, register with your LMU email, and complete your profile 3) Search for “Lincoln Memorial University” as your school.
+In an emergency or other security need, look for an officer or phone the LMU-CDM Tower Security Office at 1-865-585-4344 or the Associate Dean for Faculty and Students at 1-865- 370-2127.